Jacques Borel (businessman): Career

+A graduate of HEC Paris in 1950, Jacques Borel completed his apprenticeship in management positions at IBM, where his father, William Borel, headed the French branch.

 On 31 May 1961, he opened France's first hamburger restaurant, a franchise of the American company Wimpy.
 The venue was the Rue du 4 Septembre in the 2nd arrondissement of Paris.
 Borel saw hamburgers served to table as a winning option, as the only other competitor was cold pork sandwiches served at bars.
 In addition, ground beef was growing as an option, as increased female employment limited the amount of time that remained for women to cook beef at home.
 His portfolio expanded to 15 restaurants in Paris and five in the rest of the country, but they disappeared before the end of the decade due to disputes with head office in the UK; McDonald's then came to France in 1972.

-In 1962, Borel pioneered the Ticket Restaurant, vouchers sold to large employers to feed employers instead of using their own cafeterias.
+In 1962, Borel pioneered the Ticket Restaurant (now Edenred), vouchers sold to large employers to feed employers instead of using their own cafeterias.
 He had discovered the practice in the UK.
 By 1967, the practice was recognised by the state and no taxes were required on it.

 Borel was a pioneer of motorway restaurants, and his record for sales in one day was to 14,238 people at an outlet on the A6 in the summer.
 He said "the most difficult thing was not feeding all those holiday makers, but keeping the toilets clean".
 His investment company Jacques Borel International bought the 4-star hotel chain Sofitel, but its failure due to his lack of experience in the sector led to him being ousted by the board in 1977.
 After failed experiments in fast food in the United States, Mexico and Brazil, he returned to France and opened Jacques Borel Consultants in 1994, who successfully lobbied for a reduced value-added tax of 5.5% in French restaurants.